Onondaga Lake: Sewage wastewater

 One major source of pollution for Onondaga Lake is municipal sewage.
 For years, Syracuse dumped human waste into the lake with little or no treatment.
-Before European settlement and the growth of a large population in the area, the lake was oligo-mesothropic, meaning that it contained low levels of aquatic plant blooms.
+Before European settlement and the growth of a large population in the area, the lake was oligo-mesotrophic, meaning that it contained low levels of aquatic plant blooms.

-But, the high levels of ammonia and phosphates due to the dumping of sewage wastewater have led to excessive algae growth in the lake.
+The high levels of ammonia and phosphates due to the dumping of sewage wastewater have led to excessive algae growth in the lake.
 When these excessive algae growths die, bacteria decompose the dead algae using large quantities of oxygen, which causes eutrophic and low-oxygen conditions.
 The low oxygen levels lead to the choking out of fish and plants, especially in the deeper areas of the lake.
 Eventually anoxic (oxygen-free) conditions set in parts of the lake and anaerobic decomposition takes place which emits harmful and foul-smelling gases like hydrogen sulfide.

 Combined sewer overflow (CSO) also contributes pollution.
 In some areas of Syracuse, sewers carry both sanitary sewage and stormwater.
 During dry weather, these sewers carry all the sanitary sewage to Metro for treatment; however, during times of heavy rain or melting snow, the amount of water is greater than the capacity of the sewers.
 They overflow and discharge a combination of runoff and sanitary sewage into Onondaga Creek and Harbor Brook.
 Through these tributaries, the CSO eventually reaches Onondaga Lake.
 CSO has been generating concerns about bacteria.
 In the 1960s, Syracuse had ninety points where CSO could reach Onondaga Creek, Harbor Brook, or Ley Creek.